a3bd2lra7man/m7_db/README.md

 ## 1- M7DB Class

-M7DB will create the database beyond you
+M7DB will create the database behalf of you

 M7DB also provide a helper methods as createTableStatement()